 New product design and development This module allows the learner to explore given briefs for product development while researching emerging trends and applying principles of innovation and sustainability.
 This module also promotes effective principles and practice with respect to bakery/plant design, layout and flow processes, food waste and processing techniques and packaging solutions.

 Entrepreneurial Mindset Business Discovery and Development This module will introduce students to the theory, practice and mindset of developing a start-up business as an entrepreneur.
 Students will learn about how to identify opportunities, how to define and develop a vision, and how to prototype and test their assumptions and pivot into product-market-fit.

 Level 6, Year 3

 Students are required to complete six modules at Level 6.
-Five of the six modules are mandatory, with one being a double project module.
-Students will choose one optional module from a choice of three.
 Modules are delivered holistically to allow application of knowledge and understanding and prepare you for your career within bakery production.

 At LSBU, we want to set you up for a successful career.
 During your studies – and for two years after you graduate – you’ll have access to our Employability Service, which includes:

 An online board where you can see a wide range of placements: part-time, full-time or voluntary.
 You can also drop in to see our Job Shop advisers, who are always available to help you take the next step in your search.